 Adverse effects may be a limiting factor for the use of SSZ.
 In one study, 40 percent of patients discontinued SSZ within three months .
 Some findings also suggest that the dose of SSZ required to control PsA may be higher than that used in RA; as a result, many patients with PsA do not tolerate SSZ, despite it being effective in some patients able to take it [92,93,97,98].
 The major reasons for discontinuation of therapy are gastrointestinal side effects.
 In addition, the onset of drug-induced lupus and toxic epidermal necrolysis has been described in patients with psoriasis treated with SSZ [99,100].

 Cyclosporine — Cyclosporine is a conventional nonbiologic DMARD, available commercially for use in psoriasis refractory to other therapies and in severe RA.
 Cyclosporine is used in lower doses for psoriasis and PsA than for organ transplantation.
 Most patients receive between 2.5 and 5 mg/kg/day, usually in divided doses.
 The time to response is three to four months.
 Renal toxicity is a limiting factor, and renal function and blood pressure need to be closely monitored (see "Cyclosporine and tacrolimus nephrotoxicity"); thus, use of cyclosporine has been largely supplanted by other more potent and safer therapies for the treatment of PsA.
 However, it is an effective agent for psoriatic skin disease.
-(See "Treatment of psoriasis", section on 'Systemic calcineurin inhibitors'.)
+(See "Treatment of psoriasis in adults", section on 'Systemic calcineurin inhibitors'.)

 Evidence for the efficacy of cyclosporine for PsA includes an uncontrolled study suggesting it improved symptoms and findings of arthritis ; an open-label trial, in which it was compared with SSZ and with “usual care” (nonsteroidal antiinflammatory drugs [NSAIDs], low-dose prednisone, and analgesics), in which only very modest benefit was observed compared with the other treatments ; and a randomized trial in patients continuing MTX, to which they had had an inadequate response, in which there was improvement in the activity of the joint disease and less progression of joint damage compared with patients receiving placebo .